identity-box/identity-box/workspaces/homepage/src/pages/developers/03_SettingUpIdentityBoxOnRaspberryPi.md

 Another step is to install and start the Identity Service.

-> After changing the service architecture on the Identity Box, the name of the Identity Service package has changed.
-The old `@identity-box/idservice` is depreciated and has been split into two new, lighter packages: `@identity-box/identity-service` and
-`@identity-box/box-office`.

 > In the past, we used Firebase as to _fake_ IPNS name resolution (a temporary solution to IPNS resolution problems).
 We currently experiment with using native IPFS _pubsub_ functionality to secure reliable and fast name resolution without resorting to external, centralized services.
 For the time being, as a reference, we keep the documentation